OCWC22/Naomi/coding_updates_1.md

 - Decide on the language/library for the WhatsApp Bridge component (e.g., Go/`whatsmeow` vs. Node.js/`whatsapp-web.js`).
 - Build or adapt the Bridge component based on the chosen technology, potentially using this reference file.
 - Ensure the chosen Bridge implementation provides the necessary API for the Python FastAPI MCP server to consume.

+## 07-10-2025 - Setup Node.js WhatsApp MCP Server (Initial Implementation)

+### Files Updated:
+- `/whatsapp_integration/mcp_server_node/package.json`: Initialized Node.js project and added dependencies (`express`, `whatsapp-web.js`, `qrcode-terminal`).
+- `/whatsapp_integration/mcp_server_node/server.js`: Created server file with initial implementation based on the feature document.

+### Files Removed:
+- `/main.py`: Removed previous Python server implementation.
+- `/bridge_client.py`: Removed previous Python bridge client.
+- `/requirements.txt`: Removed previous Python dependencies file.

+### Description:
+Removed the unused Python server files and set up the basic Node.js project structure for the WhatsApp MCP server.
+Installed required dependencies and implemented the initial server logic in `server.js`, including `whatsapp-web.js` client setup, event listeners (QR, auth, ready, disconnect), and basic MCP endpoints (`whatsapp.get_qr_code`, `whatsapp.check_auth_status`, `whatsapp.send_message`, `whatsapp.logout`).

+### Reasoning:
+This aligns the implementation with the architecture defined in the `feature-whatsapp-mcp-qr.md` document and the updated `prd.md`, shifting from the incorrect Python/Go bridge approach to the required Node.js server using `whatsapp-web.js`.
+This provides the foundation for interacting with WhatsApp via MCP tools.

+### Trade-offs:
+- Using `whatsapp-web.js` is an unofficial method and may be less stable or break with WhatsApp updates compared to official APIs (which are not available for this use case).
+- Error handling and state management are currently basic and will need refinement for robustness.
+- Security vulnerabilities noted during `npm install` require future attention for a production environment.

+### Considerations:
+- Puppeteer (a dependency of `whatsapp-web.js`) requires Chromium, which might need manual installation or configuration depending on the environment.
+- Session data is stored locally in `./wweb_session/`, requiring persistent storage for the server.
+- The server attempts initial client connection on startup.

+### Future Work:
+- Refine error handling and state management for edge cases (e.g., disconnect reasons, initialization failures).
+- Implement more robust logic for handling asynchronous events (e.g., using Promises for QR code retrieval).
+- Add comprehensive logging.
+- Address security vulnerabilities reported by `npm audit`.
+- Test thoroughly by running the server and interacting with the MCP endpoints.
+- Consider containerization (e.g., Docker) for easier deployment and dependency management.
+- Secure the MCP endpoint if exposed externally.